yas-sim/training_extensions/library/develop/_sources/guide/tutorials/base/how_to_train/semantic_segmentation.rst.txt

 1. You can follow the installation process from a :doc:`quick start guide <../../../get_started/installation>` to create a universal virtual environment for OpenVINO™ Training Extensions.

-2. Activate your virtual
+2. Activate your virtual environment:
-environment:

 .. code-block:: shell

-  .otx/bin/activate
-  # or by this line, if you created an environment, using tox
-  . venv/otx/bin/activate
+  source .venv/bin/activate

 ***************************
 Dataset preparation